Royal government

 A lettre de cachet, issued by Louis XVI in August 1785

-By the time Louis XVI came to the throne in 1774, governing France had become a difficult, if not impossible proposition.
-In the absence of a legislature, the royal court remained the political heart of the nation but its ability to develop and implement policy on a national scale was now limited.
-Tradition and mythology declared the newly crowned Louis XVI an absolutist monarch – but his power was absolute in name only.
+By the time Louis XVI came to the throne in 1774, governing France had become extraordinarily difficult.
+In the absence of a legislature, the royal court remained the political heart of the nation – but its ability to develop and implement policy on a national scale was extremely limited.
+Tradition and mythology may have declared the new king an absolutist monarch – but his power was absolute in name only.

 french revolution royal government